 INACTIVE.

-The Event numbers are essentially arbitrary, and are defined by the OpenLCB Nodes that send
+The Event numbers are essentially arbitrary, and are defined by the OpenLCB Nodes that produce

 them.
 Because Events are not intrinsically associated with specific hardware objects, and